-Volunteer lawyers Jean Claude Barakamfitiye, Fortunate Niyonkuru and Fides Nibasumba at the BBJ office

-"Remarkably, of the 270 cases closed, every single case has resulted in a positive outcome - that is, a reduced sentence, acquittal, or dismissal."
+Volunteer lawyers Jean Claude Barakamfitive.
+Fortunate Nivonkuru and Fides Nibasumba at the BBJ office significant strides towards improving the legal awareness of ordinary citizens in the province of Bujumbura, particularly in Buhonga area.
+Sixteen rights awareness events have been organized since IBJ started working in Burundi "Remarkably, of the 270 cases closed, every single one has resulted in a positive outcome - that is, a reduced sentence, acquittal, or dismissal." in 2008.